Getaround | iOS + Android.

 I created paper prototypes and tested ways to introduce this new action, Cancel Trip, into the existing design.

 After testing with paper prototypes, it became clear that there were too many actions on a single screen.
 Instead of having several actions scattered, I tried a different approach: gathering all trip actions into a single dropdown menu.
-With this new idea, I created wireframes which tested successfully on UsabilityHub.
+While we knew it buried the button and made it a tiny bit harder to discover, we knew we it would move us forward faster and have immediate impact.
+We also knew that we needed to address the layout and information architecture of this trip screen holistically (as a separate project) to improve the learnability and discoverability of all of the content and actions.

 It was important to collect information that would describe why cancellations were happening.
 This insight could help identify problems or even opportunities in the future.